-Question Answer Marks EITHER 12(a) Compare and contrast some of the ways Woolf shows Clarissa and Septimus to be searching for meaning in their lives.
+Question Answer Marks EITHER 12(a) Discuss some of the ways Woolf shapes a reader's response to Peter Walsh in the novel.
 25 Mark according to the levels of response marking criteria.
-OR 12(b) Discuss the effects of the writing in the following passage, considering its significance to the novel as a whole.
+OR 12(b) Analyse the effects of the writing in the following passage, considering in what ways it is characteristic of Woolf's presentation of Septimus, here and elsewhere in the novel.
 25 Mark according to the levels of response marking criteria.